-Protocol Analyzers decode data that has been encoded according to a particular protocol, such as SPI or I2C.
-The Logic software currently offers 23 different protocol analyzers.
+Protocol Analyzers decode data that have been encoded according to a particular protocol such as SPI or I2C.
+The Logic software currently offers 23 protocol analyzers.

 All protocol analyzers require you to specify which channels should be used for specific inputs used by the protocol.

 If, after running a protocol analyzer, you notice that it doesn't work or doesn't display correctly, you may want to try editing the settings.
 For example, the SPI Analyzer must be set up to match the data exactly for correct decoding.

 To edit the settings for an existing analyzer, find that analyzer in the Analyzers panel on the right of the software.
 Click the gear button and select Edit Settings.

 After editing your analyzer settings, the analyzer will rerun against any data you have collected and will update all results.

 Changing the Global Radix (Hex, Decimal, etc)

 By default, all protocol analyzers will use the global radix settings.